-Secondary metabolites have manifold biological activities in living organisms, and have undergone optimization by nature over thousands of years.
+Secondary metabolites from natural sources have manifold biological activities in living organisms, and have undergone optimization by nature over thousands of years.
 Hence, due to their bioactivity, but also their structural diversity natural products represent a most attractive source of lead structures for drug development.

-We work out total syntheses of natural products with cytotoxic and/or antimicrobial activities (e.g. β-carbolines, 4-quinolones, polycyclic aromatic alkaloids, steroid alkaloids) from tropical plants (e.g. Annonaceae) and from marine organisms (tunicates, sea anemones, sponges).
-We focus on natural products with drug-like structures, i.e. manageable structural complexity and promising physicochemical properties (Lipinski’s rule of five).
+We work out total syntheses of natural products with cytotoxic and/or antimicrobial as well as cation channel-modulatory activities (e.g. β-carbolines, 4-quinolones, benzylisoquinolines, polycyclic aromatic alkaloids, steroid alkaloids) from tropical plants (e.g. Annonaceae) and from marine organisms (tunicates, sea anemones, sponges).
+Hereby, we focus on natural products with drug-like structures, i.e. manageable structural complexity and promising physicochemical properties (following Lipinski’s rule of five).
 Compounds with significant biological activities are being further modified in order to optimize their activity and selectivity, and to gain deeper insight into structure-activity relationships.

-A number of these natural products served as lead structures for the development of bioactive compounds for epigenetic targets (kinase inhibitors, bromodomain inhibitors, histone deacetylase inhibitors, …) in our recent work.
+A number of these natural products served as lead structures for the development of bioactive compounds for epigenetic targets (kinase inhibitors, bromodomain inhibitors, histone deacetylase inhibitors, …; see below) in our recent work.

-For a compilation of all natural products total syntheses of the Bracher group, see Total Syntheses Bracher
+For a compilation of all natural products total syntheses of the Bracher group over three decades, see extra file Total Syntheses Bracher

 The regulation of transcription of genetically encoded information is essential for all living organisms.
-Numerous posttranslational modifications of DNA and proteins (e.g. histones) are part of this regulation.
+Numerous posttranslational modifications of DNA and proteins (e.g. histones, tubulin) are part of this regulation.
 These processes open new and attractive targets for new drugs for treating different diseases (cancer, inflammatory diseases, infections).

 In cooperation with diverse partners we develop new bioactive compounds for epigenetic targets.
 In many cases, natural products from our own research (see above) acted as lead structures for these investigations.

 Our most important targets are: